 Witness Breece testified that the Company identifies the volume and type of supply that it needs to fulfill its customer demand requirements and generally solicits requests for proposals (RFPs) from a list of suppliers that the Company continuously updates as potential suppliers enter and leave the marketplace.
 The RFPs may be for firm baseload or swing supply.
-RFPs for swing supply may be further categorized into pricing based on first of the month indices or daily market indices.
 Witness Breece stated that swing supplies priced at first of month indices command the highest reservation fees because suppliers incur all the price risk associated with market volatility during the delivery period and that lower reservation fees are associated with swing contracts referencing a daily market index because both buyer and seller assume the risk of daily market volatility.
 Witness Breece stated that after forecasting the ultimate cost delivered to the city gate for each point of supply and evaluating the cost of the reservation fees associated with each type of supply and its corresponding bid, the Company makes a "best cost" decision on which type of supply and supplier best fulfills its needs.
 Company witness Breece also testified regarding the current U.S. supply situation and the various pricing alternatives available, such as fixed prices, monthly market indexing, and daily spot market pricing.